 1. Snoring While Sleeping

 If you or your partner snore at night, the next morning you or he/she will have a mild headache.
-This is because snoring leads to the disruption of normal breathing thereby causing insufficient supply of oxygen in the body.
+This is because snoring leads to the disruption of normal breathing thereby causing an insufficient supply of oxygen in the body.

 It could also occur for other reasons including nasal congestion, obesity, alcohol, or sleeping position.
 For nay, snoring with mouth closed happens due to the obstruction of the nasal or the structure of the airway.